rstamatov/FAST-CHIMP/README.md

 7. Pairwise registration is necessary for propagating the segmentation labels over time.
 Two substeps are necessary: elastix registration and Voxelmorph registration.

 #### Elastix registration
-8. Run the script register_all.bat which invokes separate elastix commands for each pair of images.
+8. Run the script register_pairs.bat which invokes separate elastix commands for each pair of images.
 The results will be automatically saved in a folder called "results_pairs".

 #### Voxelmorph registration
 No action is necessary here, the Voxelmorph model will be used at the next step - the tracking procedure.